-Settling into life on the North Shore of Auckland, I see the landscape is littered with gorgeous feijoa trees.
+When I was settling into life on the North Shore of Auckland, I saw the landscape was littered with gorgeous feijoa trees.
 I remember my Italian granny, “Nonna” insisting on eating these weird looking luscious, green delights!
-The verocious cyclone-like weather here of late has shaken the life out of these trees and the streets are littered with these fruits also known as the pineapple guava.
+The verocious cyclone-like weather had shaken the life out of these trees and the streets were littered with these fruits also known as the pineapple guava.
 I picked a few off some local trees, bought some at Takapuna market and my neighbour just gave me about 2kg from her tree so I feel like the universe is trying to tell me something…

 They seem to love the Auckland climate, grow everywhere here, and were brought to New Zealand in the 1920s from South America.

 Feijoa are good for you and are in season!

 - Low calorie – 55 calories per 100g

 - It has a sweet, sour flavour that resembles the blend of a banana and pineapple

 - Very high in Vitamin C, 33mg per 100g which is 55% of the daily intake